Skip to Content

 This bird’s feathers showcase rich brown wings with rusty patches and crisp white underparts.

-Its tail flaunts striking white spots against a black backdrop, creating a perfect camouflage role in dense foliage.
+Its tail flaunts striking white spots against a black backdrop, creating a perfect camouflage role in dense foliage, much like that of other small black and white birds

 With plumage variation, these structural colors illustrate a remarkable evolution throughout the cuckoo’s life cycle (Source).